The unfortunate truth is that third-party data breaches are becoming more widespread.

-If your business is still asking why vendor management is critical, or if you’re looking to implement a vendor management strategy but don’t know where to start, the following six steps can guide you through how to create and implement a plan to protect your company.
+If your business is still wondering why vendor management is critical, or if you don’t know where to start, the following six vendor management best practices can guide you through creating and implementing a plan to protect your company.

 1. Adopt a formal vendor management program and create a vendor management policy

-A vendor management policy should be developed that would outline procedures for selecting vendors, ranking vendors, performing vendor risk assessments and due diligence procedures and ensuring appropriate language and requirements are included in the vendor contract.
+A vendor management policy should be developed that outlines procedures for selecting vendors, ranking vendors, performing vendor risk assessments and due diligence procedures and ensuring appropriate language and requirements are included in the vendor contract.